Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 Compile .dtsi to .dtbo

-Now compile the .dtsi file into .dtbo binary:
+Now compile the .dtsi file into the .dtbo binary:

 dtc -@ -O dtb -o kv260-raspi.dtbo kv260-raspi.dtsi

-There will be a lot of warning messages, it is okay to ignore them.
-You should see a kv260-smartcam-raspi.dtbo in the folder.
+Several warning messages display; it is okay to ignore them. kv260-smartcam-raspi.dtbo displays in the folder.

-This step assume that you have installed smartcam and are able to run smartcam application through docker container on Ubuntu. if not, follow the smartcam app deployment instructions in Ubuntu 22.1 smartcam app deployment page to install smartcam.
+This step assumes you have installed SmartCam and are able to run the SmartCam application through the Docker container on Ubuntu.
+If not, to install SmartCam, follow the SmartCam app deployment instructions in Ubuntu 22.1 SmartCam app deployment page.

-Now we want to test the platform generated to make sure Raspberry Pi pipeline is working.
-Note that we have not yet addedd in the DPU accelerator, so we wont be able to test the Raspberry Pi with smartcam application itself until later.
+NOTE: You have not yet added in the DPU accelerator, so you cannot test the Raspberry Pi with SmartCam application itself until later.

-First, scp the kv260-raspi.dtbo kv260-raspi.bit.bin over to target or copy them to SD card and finding them in /boot/firmware/, and we can re-use the shell.json in /lib/firmware/xilinx/kv260-smartcam/shell.json:
+First, SCP the kv260-raspi.dtbo kv260-raspi.bit.bin over to target or copy them to the SD card, finding them in /boot/firmware/, and reuse the shell.json file in /lib/firmware/xilinx/kv260-smartcam/shell.json:

 sudo mkdir /lib/firmware/xilinx/kv260-raspi